toptensoftware/moe-js/readme.md

 ## API Reference

-When you import Moe.JS, the returned object the default instance of the MoeEngine class.
+When you import Moe.JS, the returned object is the default instance of the MoeEngine class.

 ```Javascript
     const moe = require('moe-js');